SharifVelasquezAlzate/gatekeeper/docs/Provider.md

 }));
 ```

-## Example
+## More examples

-It's now time to use all the knowledge we have acquired and register a provider.
 We recommend you visit the Local Provider example or the Google Provider example, or you can visit the *Providers* page to see how to implement your favorite providers.